 Of all the livable places of any real size, New Zealand is one of the most isolated.
 It was also the last to be discovered.
 This isolation has had a profound effect on its attitude towards international management of the oceans, and their use as communication and transport highways.

 In 1958 and 1960 the United Nations made largely unsuccessful attempts to address an increasingly unstable situation.
 New Zealand supported the maritime powers, notably the United States and Britain, in their efforts to preserve traditional open seas freedoms and to restrict the claims of coastal states.
 The country was conscious of its isolation and dependence on those freedoms for trade with its distant markets, especially Britain.
 It was also aware that as a member of Western defence alliances, its security relied on the wide-ranging deployment of naval forces.

-But by the Third United Nations Conference on the Law of the Sea in 1974, New Zealand had established laws to protect coastal fisheries for a distance of 12 nautical miles from shore.
-A new view had emerged: New Zealand’s isolation could be turned to advantage.
-The country could control more resources, if the concept of an exclusive economic zone for coastal states gained international acceptance.
+But by 1974, when the Third United Nations Conference on the Law of the Sea was held, New Zealand had passed laws to protect its coastal fisheries for a distance of 12 nautical miles from shore.
+A new view had emerged: New Zealand’s isolation could be turned to its advantage.
+The country could control more resources if the concept of an exclusive economic zone for coastal states gained international acceptance.